 Someone who doubts their own ability means God will be in total control of the assignment, and that the call won’t be hindered by any pride or personal motive.
 These chosen ones were mentioned in the hall of faith in Hebrews 11.
 God’s chosen ones must have been humble folk, “God is opposed to the proud” (James 4:6).

 I think about Naomi.
 She must have been an easy-going and nice lady to get along with because her name means ‘agreeable’ (I.e. willing to comply).
 But after losing her husband, and her homeland, and her two sons, she said ‘call me Mara’ which means bitter.
 The word bitter means: hostile or resentful.
 But Naomi was being hard on herself.
 She wasn’t bitter or hostile.
 She was mourning and grief-stricken.

 You can tell when someone has gone bitter, they are angry and lash out at anyone in their way.
-If Naomi had been bitter or resentful she would have grasped at the chance to use both of her daughter-in-laws for her own ends and purposes as she’d lost everything.
-But she did the total opposite.
-She was willing to sacrifice any chance of posterity, which was vital back then, by thinking of her daughters-in-law before herself.
+If Naomi had been bitter or resentful she would have grasped at the chance to use both of her daughter-in-laws for her own ends and purposes having lost all.
+But she did the opposite.
+She was willing to sacrifice any chance of posterity, which was vital then, by thinking of her daughters-in-law before herself.
 So she begged them to leave her and to go back home where they could find a bright new future.
 Naomi’s motive was pure and unselfish.

-Orpah knew that Naomi was right in that there was no future staying with her mother-in-law and went.
-But Ruth refused to go as she saw her mother-in-law’s true colours and her pure motives and wanted to cling to such a selfless lady.
+Orpah knew that Naomi was right in that there was no future in her to stay with her mother-in-law so off she went.
+But Ruth refused to go seeing her mother-in-law’s true colours and her pure motives and wanted to cling to such a selfless lady.
 Naomi’s pure motives resulted in her becoming the great-grandmother of David.